2010 Turkish Grand Prix: Post-race

 Mercedes maintained they had achieved what the car was capable of with fourth and fifth-place finishes for Schumacher and Rosberg respectively.
 Massa said it was a "very boring" and "difficult" race from his point of view because he was behind Kubica for the duration of the race whom he could not overtake.
 Alonso was disappointed with the team's performance in what Ferrari identified as their 800th start, yet he looked forward to upgrades in the following races.
 James Key, the technical director of BMW Sauber, stated he was happy with the double finish and the one point the team picked up, courtesy of Kobayashi.
 Despite setting the race's fastest lap, Petrov was disappointed to not finish in a points-scoring position.
 He said there were many positives he could take from the event and hoped to achieve a stronger result in the Canadian round.

-The result extended Webber's lead in the Drivers' Championship to five points over Button who moved into second place.
+The result extended Webber's lead in the Drivers' Championship to five championship points over Button who moved into second place.
 Hamilton's victory promoted him to third, while Alonso's eighth-place finish demoted him third to fourth.
-Vettel's fell from second to fifth.
-McLaren's 1–2 result allowed them to assume the lead of the Constructors' Championship with a one-point advantage over Red Bull.
-Ferrari's poor finish dropped them from second to third, while Mercedes remained in fourth position with 100 points.
-Renault retained fifth on 73 points, with 12 races left in the season.
+Vettel's retirement meant he fell from second to fifth.
+McLaren's one–two result allowed them to assume the lead of the Constructors' Championship with a one-point advantage over Red Bull.
+Ferrari's poor finish dropped them from second to third, while Mercedes remained in fourth with 100 championship points.
+Renault retained fifth on 73 championship points, with 12 races left in the season.
 After their strong finish, Hamilton hoped McLaren's result would give them further momentum to challenge Red Bull for the championship.